Centre-for-Digital-Music-Documentation/MerMEId/docs/musical-catalogue-layouts/existing-layouts.md

 * [NWGW - Niels W. Gade.
 Thematic-Bibliographic Catalogue of His Works](http://kb.dk/dcm/nwgw.html)

-## The sections and subsections of the main pages
+## The sections and subsections of the main page

 ### Header section